 Mdina – The Walled, Silent City

-Game of Thrones— know that it is no longer a pedestrian zone.
+And if you’re planning to see Mdina— the walled, silent city made famous by Game of Thrones— know that it is no longer a pedestrian zone.
 The prohibition on non-resident traffic ended in June 2024.
 It’s still a great place to visit, though, and one of my favorite spots in Malta.
 Ani, an excellent private tour guide, made sure I saw the best of this walkable enclave over the course of 3 hours ($67).
 I liked it so much I went back on my own for an evening visit.

-Other Worthwhile Activities in Malta
+More Recommended Activities in Malta

 Don’t get me wrong.
 I’m pointing out the weather, terrain, petards, and problems with Bolt only because they caught me off guard.
 And I don’t want you to be unpleasantly surprised.
 But Malta absolutely deserves your time.
 Here’s my brief take on other sites worth seeing…